Bringing People On Stage

 RTMP Mode: You cannot invite someone on stage via Crowdcast when using RTMP Mode.
 Use your broadcasting software instead.

-Hidden Speakers: A speaker in the audience-hidden wing still counts toward the 11-tile limit.
+Hidden Speakers: A speaker in the audience-hidden gallery still counts toward the 11-tile limit.

 Media Tiles: Screenshares, slides, and videos count as tiles toward the 11-tile limit.